keithf4/testingdocs/mimeo.md

 Mimeo is a replication extension for copying specific tables in one of several specialized ways from any number of source databases to a destination database where mimeo is installed.

-Snapshot replication is for copying the entire table from the source to the destination every time it is run.
+**Snapshot replication** is for copying the entire table from the source to the destination every time it is run.
 This is the only one of the replication types that can automatically replicate column changes (add, drop, rename, new type).
 It can also detect if there has been no new DML (inserts, updates, deletes) on the source table and skip the data pull step entirely (does not work if source is a view).
 The "track_counts" PostgreSQL setting must be turned on for this to work (which is the default).
 Be aware that a column structure change will cause the tables and view to be recreated from scratch on the destination.
 Indexes as they exist on the source will be automatically recreated if the p_index parameter for the refresh_snap() function is set to true (default) and permissions as they exist on the destination will be preserved.
 But if you had any different indexes or constraints on the destination, you will have to use the *post_script* column in the config table to have them automatically recreated.

-Incremental replication comes in two forms: Insert Only and Insert/Update Only.
+**Incremental replication** comes in two forms: Insert Only and Insert/Update Only.
 This can only be done on a table that has a timestamp or serial/id control column that is set during every insert and/or update.
 The update replication requires that the source has a primary key.
 Insert-only replication doesn't require a primary key, just the control column.
 If the source table ever has rows deleted, this WILL NOT be replicated to the destination.
 For time-based incremental replication, systems that do not run in UTC time can have issues during DST changes.
 To account for this, these maker functions check the timezone of the server and if it is anything but UTC/GMT, it sets dst_active to true in the config table.
 This causes all replication to pause between 12:30am and 2:30am on the morning of any DST change day.
 These times can be adjusted if needed using the dst_start and dst_end columns in the refresh_config_inserter or refresh_config_updater table accordingly.
+IMPORTANT: If a transaction on the source lasts longer than the interval the incremental jobs run, rows can be missed because the control field's time or id will be the time or id of the transactions' start.
+Be sure and set a boundary value for your tables that ensures all transactions have completed for that time or integer interval before replication tries to pull its values.
+The default is 10 minutes for time based and 1 for serial.
 Also be aware that if you stop incremental replication permanently on a table, all of the source data may not have reached the destination due to the boundary settings and/or other methods that are used to keep incremental replication in a consistent state.
 Please double-check that all your source data is on the destination before destroying the source.

-DML replication replays on the destination every insert, update and delete that happens on the source table.
+**DML replication** replays on the destination every insert, update and delete that happens on the source table.
 The special "logdel" dml replication does not remove rows that are deleted on the source.
 Instead it grabs the latest data that was deleted from the source, updates that on the destination and logs a timestamp of when it was deleted from the source (special destination timestamp field is called *mimeo_source_deleted* to try and keep it from conflicting with any existing column names).
 Be aware that for logdel, if you delete a row and then re-use that primary/unique key value again, you will lose the preserved, deleted row on the destination.
 Doing otherwise would either violate the key constraint or not replicate the new data.

 There is also a plain table replication method that always does a truncate and refresh every time it is run, but doesn't use the view swap method that snapshot does.
 It just uses a normal table as the destination.
 It requires no primary keys, control columns or triggers on the source table.
 It is not recommended to use this refresh method for a regular refresh job if possible since it is much less efficient.
 What this is ideal for is a development database where you just want to pull data from production on an as-needed basis and be able to edit things on the destination.
 Since it requires no write access on the source database, you can safely connect to your production system to grab data (as long as you set permissions properly).
 It has options available for dealing with foreign key constraints and resetting sequences on the destination.